The Environmental Movement Needs to Join the Fight Against Racism

 350.org points out that confronting white supremacy is necessary to build a climate movement rooted in justice for all.
 In other words, environmental justice is crucial for tackling human oppression and environmental decline.

-Environmental justice
+Environmental Justice

 A 2019 study by the Union of Concerned Scientists looked at Asian, black, and Latino residents in the Northeast and Mid-Atlantic region.
-What researchers discovered is that on average, communities of color in the Northeast and Mid-Atlantic breathe 66 percent more air pollution from vehicles than white residents do.
+What researchers discovered is that, on average, communities of color in the Northeast and Mid-Atlantic breathe 66 percent more air pollution from vehicles than white residents do.
 Latino residents’ average concentrations of exposure are 75 percent higher, 73 percent higher for Asians, and 61 percent higher for blacks.
-White residents make up 85 percent of those living in areas with the lowest PM 2.5 pollution from vehicles and the pollution in those areas is less than half the statewide average.
+White residents make up 85 percent of those living in areas with the lowest PM 2.5 pollution from vehicles; the pollution in those areas is less than half the statewide average.

 Boston University School of Public Health analyzed data compiled by the Massachusetts Attorney General’s Office.
-What researchers found is that communities with bigger populations of people of color have the highest rates of COVID-19 infection rates across 38 of the largest cities in Massachusetts.
+What researchers found is that communities with larger populations of people of color have the highest rates of COVID-19 infection rates across 38 of the largest cities in Massachusetts.
 Concentrations of PM 2.5 and nitrogen oxide are highest in black and Latino communities in Massachusetts.
 A study by Harvard’s T. H. Chan School of Public Health linked long-term exposure to PM 2.5 pollution to a higher COVID-19 death rate.

 People of color produce less air pollution but suffer more from it.
 Whites experience a pollution advantage on average, according to a 2019 study.
-They experience 17 percent less air pollution exposure than is caused by their consumption while blacks and Latinos on average bear a pollution burden of 56 percent and 63 percent excess exposure related to the exposure caused by their consumption.
+They experience 17 percent less air pollution exposure than is caused by their consumption, while blacks and Latinos, on average, bear a pollution burden of 56 percent and 63 percent excess exposure related to the exposure caused by their consumption.

-As we fight for a cleaner environment and raise awareness about climate change, let us not forget those who are most impacted by air pollution.
+As we fight for a cleaner environment and raise awareness about climate change, let us not forget those most impacted by air pollution.
 The first thing environmentalists can do is to speak up about racism.
 As Greenpeace USA Executive Director Annie Leonard stated, “The environmental community must not stay silent in the face of systemic injustice.”

 Environmentalists need to not only speak out about racism but demand justice.
 “We demand justice for communities of color across the United States that have been subject to institutionalized inequality that has come in so many forms,” Food & Water Watch states.